arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 described in [RFC 7946 Position](https://tools.ietf.org/html/rfc7946#section-3.1.1)

-All documents, which do not have the attribute path or have a non-conforming value in it are excluded from the index.
+All documents, which do not have the attribute path or have a non-conform value in it, are excluded from the index.

 A geo index is implicitly sparse, and there is no way to control its sparsity.
 In case that the index was successfully created, an object with the index